 |Can you use it for business?||You can with upgrades||Yes|

-In short, yes, you can.
-However, while it’s fairly easy to switch from one to the other you will still need to follow certain steps if you want to do everything by the book.
-You will have to buy a hosting plan, install WordPress, export your WordPress.com website and then import it back into your new site, redirect the audience to the new address, and migrate all of your subscribers.
-You can also ask for a refund from WordPress.com if you changed your mind.
+In short, yes you can.
+However, while it’s fairly easy to switch from one platform to the other you will still need to follow certain steps if you want to do everything by the book.

-We’re back to the initial question – when it comes to WordPress.com vs WordPress.org, which one of these two is the right platform?
+We’re back to the initial question – when it comes to WordPress.com vs WordPress.org, which one of these two is the right platform for you?
 Even though this might sound like a cop-out answer – it really depends on your personal needs and plans for your website.

 On one hand, you have WordPress.com, a no-fuss platform that requires little to no maintenance at all.
-In addition, it’s completely free, so it’s perfect for individuals or small organizations that are working on a tight budget.
+In addition, it offers a free plan, so it’s perfect for individuals or small organizations that are working on a tight budget.
 The downside is, you’ll have to upgrade to a premium plan to get advanced features such as advanced theme customization and the ability to install plugins; plus, the platform includes advertising.

-On the other hand, WordPress.org allows you customize your site completely and is advertisement-free.
-It gives you a complete control of your site and content, which can be beneficial if you have a specific branding strategy.
-Of course, you also need to maintain the site – or pay someone to do it for you – and the platform is free it does have its own set of costs associated with it.
+On the other hand, WordPress.org allows you to customize your site completely and is advertisement-free.
+It gives you complete control of your site and content, which can be beneficial if you have a specific branding strategy.
+Of course, you also need to maintain the site – or pay someone to do it for you.
+And while the platform is free it does have its own set of costs associated with it.

 Those are the basic differences between the two.
-If you’re still not sure which one to pick, WPMUDEV has a great little quiz that might help you with your choice.
+If you’re still not sure which one to pick, WPMUDEV has a great little quiz that might help you make your final decision.